 In an effort to support school districts in our region, this toolkit was developed by Puget Sound Educational Service District’s (PSESD) Communications and Public Relations team in partnership with the Early Warning Systems program.

 The information found in this plan includes resources from AttendanceWorks, OSPI, and original content and images from PSESD.
 Use of the materials from these sources has been granted to School Districts in the Puget Sound Region, please credit Attendance Works and PSESD with our logos and/or a line reading “used with permission of Attendance Works and PSESD.” as appropriate.

 Districts are encouraged to customize the messaging with district specific information.

 In addition to using this messaging through their own platforms, we encourage districts to share, retweet and repost information shared through the PSESD social platforms

-In order to increase access to information, resources and awareness campaigns by people of color and immigrant and refugee communities through the implementation of racially and culturally inclusive outreach and communication campaigns we must first:
+To increase access to information, resources and awareness campaigns for people of color and immigrant and refugee communities.
+The following are resources to assist your communication efforts:

 Inclusive Community Engagement: 6 Essential Strategies

 1. Build personal relationships 2.
 Create welcoming atmosphere